 Now isn’t that a masterstroke for professionals and multitaskers?

 Oh boy!
 How I love all these features, they do make work and life more manageable and fun.
 And I hope this guide helped you through multitasking on iPad.

-If you have any questions, queries or hacks, feel free to share them in comment section below.
+If you have any questions, queries, or hacks, feel free to share them in the comment section below.